croner-i-web/progression-framework/frameworks/engineering/fullstack.md

 #### What are the roles then?

-This is an example of how titles may be into Levels:
+This is an example of how titles may be across the Levels:

 - Level 1 - Software Engineer I - Entry level, graduate, apprentice etc software engineer
 - Level 2 - Software Engineer II - Engineer with some experience, has progressed beyond the entry level